The fact that the current coronavirus outbreak is among the worst in recent times is beyond debate.

 Do Not Cancel

 First and foremost, do not cancel your auto insurance.
 Yes, as counterproductive as that sounds, the way car insurance is structured, you might lose more money in the long run that you save.
 If you cancel your insurance, you cannot drive your car, even in emergencies.
-Plus, once you do reactivate your insurance, the monthly premium will likely increase due to the gap in the insurance coverage.
-Lastly, you might incur a cancellation fee or other costs.
+Plus, once you do reactivate your insurance, the monthly premium will likely increase due to the gap in the coverage, this can even apply to motorcycle insurance.

 Increase Your Deductible